stonezhong/mordor/README.md

 ```

-* stage command does not touch the data directory.
+Note, `stage` action does not touch the data directory, it only update code and config.
+So data is kept the same after your `stage` action.